cbartondock/prevbaseautomation/readme.md

 ## Directory Structure
 The usage here is fairly straightforward.
 There are three directories: `buttons`, `inputs`, and `outputs`.
 You don't need to worry about `buttons` unless you want to replace the images of the gamecube buttons I have therein, in which case be my guest!

-The inputs directory should be filled with directories that are named after the stages you want to make prevbases for, eg:
+The `inputs` directory should be filled with directories that are named after the stages you want to make prevbases for, eg:

 ```
 inputs/
   battlefield/
   temple/
-  hyrule/
+  finaldestination/
 ```

 Each stage directory should have a subimages directory (for alternates - this directory can have anywhere between 0 and 10 images), and a base stage image (whose name doesn't matter), eg: